ankaboot-source/leadminer/README.md

 ```shell
 $ npm start --prefix ./leadminer/backend & npm start --prefix ./ledminer/frontend
 ```
-**Note**: Leadminer already have a CI/CD pipeline that does all of this.
-You can find the [deployment workflow yml file](/.github/workflows/Deploy.yml).

 ### Using Docker Compose
 Clone the repository and start docker-compose
 ```shell